 I recommend that the first step is to collect as many pictures as possible.
 These can be used as your picture morgue, so a good variety is always better for getting ideas.

-I like to find old photo albums to insert these pictures like a collage.
+I like finding old photo albums to insert these pictures like collages.
 This is so I can see the different shapes and forms of various animals.
 Once you’ve got a full album, you’re ready for action.

 • Borrow from Real Nature